proplot-dev/proplot/docs/why.rst

 * Need to make new figures nearly every day.

-ProPlot's core mission is to provide a smoother plotting experience for the most demanding matplotlib users.
-We accomplish this by *expanding upon* matplotlib's object-oriented interface.
+ProPlot's core mission is to provide a smoother plotting experience for matplotlib's most demanding users.
+We accomplish this by *expanding upon* matplotlib's :ref:`object-oriented interface <usage_background>`.
 ProPlot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to differing design choices and backwards compatibility considerations.

 This page enumerates these changes and explains how they address the limitations of matplotlib's default interface.